-If you are building a WordPress theme, you are going to need a WordPress theme.
-Themes are very important because they decide how your website or blog looks.
-And you can not mess with the looks of your website if you want your user’s to stay.
+If you are building a WordPress website, you are going to need a WordPress theme.
+A theme is a very important part of your WordPress website because it will decide how your website or blog looks.
+And you can not mess with the looks of your website if you want your user’s to pay attention.

 In this article, we will weigh the pros and cons of using free and premium WordPress themes and help you make a clearer decision whether to go for a free WordPress theme or spend some extra bucks to get a premium one.